mdsimpson/swcampaign/docs/views.md

 * Street address
 * Homeowner name
 * Whether there is a current canvassing assignment for the address
-* Names of homeowners who have not voted
+* Names of homeowners who have not signed the consent form
 * Notes - includes a link - when clicked opens a new browser tab to the Canvassing History Page for that address

 Each column (except the Notes column) has a text field where the user can type in text.
 The table will automatically